Bilinga

 Bilinga has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects that may impact the area.
-Notable projects include Southern Cross University Gold Coast Campus Renewal, Airport Boulevard Commercial Centre, Gold Coast Airport Runway Extension, and Coolangatta Sports Complex Upgrade.
-The following list details those likely to be most relevant.
+AreaSearch has identified 17 projects likely to impact the area.
+Notable ones include Southern Cross University Gold Coast Campus Renewal, Airport Boulevard Commercial Centre, Gold Coast Airport Runway Extension, and Coolangatta Sports Complex Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.